naman16/naman-sogani.github.io/docs/Implementing CNAPP: Day 2 Focus Areas.md

     * If the issue is associated with the application layer, then the responsibility lies with the respective application / DevOps teams to remediate and redeploy their application / workload images.
 The operations around this are relatively easier because the burden lies exclusively with the application / DevOps teams and there are no dependencies on an enterprise team.
   * If your organization’s setup is one where the concept of golden images does not exist and the application / DevOps teams own the entire lifecycle of the container images, then the ownership assignment and operations are similar to the previous point about managing issues at the application layer.

-### Cloud Infrastructure Entitlement Management (CIEM), Data Security Posture Management (DSPM) & Attack Surface Management {#cloud-infrastructure-entitlement-management-(ciem),-data-security-posture-management-(dspm)-&-attack-surface-management}
+### Cloud Infrastructure Entitlement Management (CIEM), Data Security Posture Management (DSPM) & Attack Surface Management

 Although these are all broad and disparate categories, I have grouped them under one section because the approach to operationalizing each of these capabilities is similar.
 Once you are able to operationalize one capability, the strategy and process for the rest of the areas will be comparable.
 Below are the key considerations for these capabilities: